 Linda Dale Hoffa helps individuals and entities involved in regulatory and law enforcement investigations and proceedings, and focuses her practice in the areas of investigations, criminal defense and counseling, and corporate compliance.

 Her prior executive level experience as the Criminal Division Chief at the U.S. Attorney’s Office in Philadelphia and as the Senior Executive Deputy Attorney General at the Pennsylvania Attorney General’s Office provides her with unique insight into law enforcement’s investigative and trial strategies.
-She is a Fellow in the American College of Trial Lawyers (ACTL) and a Lecturer-in-Law at the University of Pennsylvania Law School.
+She is a Fellow in both the American College of Trial Lawyers (ACTL) and the International Academy of Trial Lawyers.
+She is also a Lecturer-in-Law at the University of Pennsylvania Law School.

 Linda has conducted hundreds of investigations and numerous high profile trials.
 Her clients include business executives, medical and legal professionals, educators and students, and government officials, as well as corporations and non-profits.
 She has worked on virtually every kind of investigation and criminal case, including RICO, wire and mail fraud, health care fraud, securities fraud, corruption, criminal tax, antitrust, False Claims Act, Foreign Corrupt Practices Act, environmental crimes, sexual and violent crimes.
 She also represents individuals in Title IX matters and Office of Inspector General investigations.